mkbabb/parse-that/docs/tranches/B/B.md

 One released parse-that coordinate supplies the minimum generic runtime used by Value's sole full-CSS grammar and logical `parse-that#jsonParser`.
-Both consumers are source-direct, scannerless, semantically equivalent, simpler after migration, and ≥10× faster at CI-low on the frozen equal-work planes.
+Both consumers are source-direct, scannerless, semantically equivalent, simpler after migration, and satisfy the law selected by the three-pass portfolio and two consecutive clean non-author audits on frozen equal-work planes.

 ## Invariants